 2013 could be a great year.
 Never has there been the potential for so many to be so off-sides in the financial markets.
 Right now gold bugs are being told they are off-sides as every week new negative reinforcement of their stance comes into play.
 But that is why we map out the things beneath the surface, like the HUI correlation to the US stock market and ratios like Au-CCI (or on the positive side, AMAT-SOX for example).

 You either want to look right – in going with current trends – or you want to be right, in using tools (including your own bullshit detector) to see the new trends.
 I hold several ‘regular’ stocks (less Apple, a trade that failed yesterday) that I like as I play uncommitted trend follower.
 But the real play is setting up and it is tied to economic contraction, which of course is and has been the trend most markedly since 2008.
 Gold vs. industrial metals is very close to a signal.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Oh, and follow @BiiwiiNFTRH.
-Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
+Support free quality content; please disable AdBlock on Biiwii.com and/or donate... thank you!
 Add to SocialTrade